Sajid788/Tachnique-Assignment/README.md

 # Tachnique-Assignment

 ## Introduction
-The User Management Dashboard is a web page designed to display user information in the form of table, including their ID, firstName, lastName, Email and Department.
-Users can perform various operations such as creating, reading, updating, and deleting (CRUD) user data directly from the dashboard.
+The User Management Dashboard is a web page where users can view, create, update, and delete user information displayed in a table format.
+It includes fields such as ID, first name, last name, email, and department.
+Users have the ability to perform CRUD operations on the data directly from the dashboard.

 ## Tech Stack
 *Frontend :** React, Redux, Css